researchdata-se/docs.researchdata.se/docs/metadata/index.md

     ---

-    recomendations for metadata exposure on the resource landing page.
+    Recommendations for metadata exposure on the landing page of the resource.

     ➡️ [More information](./landing-page.md)